Dallas Attorneys for Crush Injuries from a Truck Accident

 How Does a Crush Injury Happen in a Truck Accident?

-Assuming there are no other differences, a larger and heavier vehicle will always provide better crash protection than a smaller and lighter one.
+Assuming no other differences, a larger and heavier vehicle will always provide better crash protection than a smaller and lighter one.
 Size and weight affect the forces that come to bear on the people inside the vehicle during a crash.
 The size of these forces is directly related to the risk of injury.

 Many drivers may not be aware of how the significant mass and size difference of a large truck can affect traffic safety.
 These differences nearly always result in greater damage to the smaller, lighter vehicle.